tonsky/tonsky.github.io/_posts/2022-04-11-datascript-2.md

 Performance for simple queries could be solved, I think.
 But the general viability of queries (despite their attractivenes) is under question.

+## Recursive walking

+What saddens me the most in DataScript/Datomic is that rules are often used to do simple recursive walking.
+Like, go all the way up or all the way down the tree through these relations until a condition is met.
+Some examples:

+- Go all the way up through `:entity/parent` until `(= (:entity/type %) :document)`
+- Do breadth-first search recusrive through `:entity/children` and collect `:entity/text`

+You don’t really need a Datalog semantic there: building sets, joining and all that.
+But people still use it because it’s the only thing they got.

+So maybe a collection of convenient recursive walk functions could do instead?

 ## Ordering

 We need a good built-in way to order stuff.
 Not sure how API would look like, but we need that.
 Order in UI is very important.